fidelsurtida/snake/README.md

 - May 2, 2024
   - Added Code to apply speed buff effect to snake parts.
 And to reset the speed after buff duration.
   - Removed the looping of snake body parts on window boundaries.
 It will die instead when bumped window bounds.
+- May 3, 2024
+  - Added wall sprites and fixed wall bounderies.
+Fixed auto path code of snake in main menu screen.

 <br>
 <b>This project is currently under development.</b>